nodelogicau/semcal/README.md

 In applying these standards natively to a calendaring context, the Semantic Web provides support for a powerful graph of calendaring information.

+## Principles

+The principles of semantic calendaring can be divided into three areas: rich content, semantic data, and publishing.

+### Rich Content

+Calendar interoperability is both strengthened and limited by it's approach to backwards compatibility.
+Whilst catering to the lowest common denominator has ensured maximum compatibility across calendaring clients, it has meant that simple features such as rich content have struggled to gain traction.

+Whilst the introduction of the `STYLED-DESCRIPTION` property was intended to solve the issue of rich content support, it's implementation has been slow due to unclear guidelines on how it should be used.

+Semcal proposes the following principles around using rich content in semantic calendar objects:

+1. Every semantic calendar object SHOULD include a `STYLED-DESCRIPTION` property of content type `text/html`.
+This property SHOULD also be derived content (indicated via the `DERIVED=TRUE` parameter) to promote consistency of HTML styling and formatting.
+2. A semantic calendar object SHOULD only be maintained via a single calendar user agent (CUA).
+This is to ensure that the rich content in each `STYLED-DESCRIPTION` property is consistent with the rest of the object (e.g. we explicitly want to avoid updating the
+   `DESCRIPTION` property without updating the corresponding `STYLED-DESCRIPTION`.
+CUAs that don't support semantic calendaring SHOULD remove any `STYLED-DESCRIPTION` properties if they update the `DESCRIPTION` to avoid propogating inconsistent data.
+3. A semantic calendar object SHOULD include a `LINK` property referring to a URL for editing/maintaining the object.
+This is specified via the `LINKREL=edit` parameter, which should be incorporated into an update function in supporting CUAs.
+This is to support simultaneous access to a calendar object (e.g. via CalDAV) using multiple clients.

+### Semantic Data

+TBD.

+### Publishing

+TBD.